Chief of Defence (Sweden)

-The Supreme Commander is, apart from the honorary ranks held by the King of Sweden and in the past other members of the Swedish Royal Family, by unwritten convention normally the only professional military officer on active duty to hold the highest rank (a four-star General or Admiral).
-An exception was made 2009-2014 when Håkan Syrén was chairman of the European Union Military Committee.

-The present Supreme Commander, General Micael Bydén, took office on 1 October 2015.
+The present Chief of Defence, General Michael Claesson, took office on 1 October 2024.

 History

-Before the modern era, the King was expected to command the forces himself; not seldom on location during war campaigns as shown by Gustavus Adolphus, Charles X, Charles XI and Charles XII.
+Before the modern era, the King was expected to command the forces himself; not seldom on location during war campaigns as shown by Gustavus Adolphus, Charles X, Charles XI, Charles XII and Gustav III.
 This remained the case formally until the 20th century.
 From the late 19th century onwards, there were no service chiefs of the Army or Navy; all senior service commanders reported directly to the King in Council.
-Apart from a single Minister for Defence created in 1919 by merging the position of ministers of the land forces and naval forces, no joint command structure existed.
+Apart from a single minister for defence created in 1919 by merging the position of ministers of the land forces and naval forces, no joint command structure existed.

 In 1936, a Supreme Commander was intended to be appointed in war-time-only, and on 1 December 1939, during World War II, the first Supreme Commander, General Olof Thörnell, was appointed.
 In 1942 it was decided to keep this office even after the end of the war.
-The Supreme Commander would in wartime formally report to the King in Council until the enactment of the new Instrument of Government in 1974, and after 1 January 1975 to the Government.
+The Supreme Commander would in wartime formally report to the King in Council until the enactment of the new Instrument of Government in 1974, and after 1 January 1975 to the Swedish government.

+The supreme commander position was renamed chief of defence in 2024.
+The chief of defence is, apart from the honorary ranks held by the King of Sweden and in the past other members of the Swedish royal family, by unwritten convention normally the only professional military officer on active duty to hold the highest rank (a four-star general or admiral).
+An exception was made 2009–2014 when General Håkan Syrén was chairman of the European Union Military Committee.
+During the 20th century, there have been more examples where other senior officers have held the rank of general in addition to the supreme commander.

 Heraldry

-The coat of arms of the Supreme Commander was used from 1991 to 1993.
+The coat of arms of the supreme commander was used from 1991 to 1993.
 It has since 1993 been used by the Swedish Armed Forces and was used from 1994 to 2001 by the Swedish Armed Forces Headquarters.
 Blazon: "Azure, lesser coat of arms of Sweden, three open crowns or placed two and one.
 The shield surmounting an erect sword of the last colour".

-The command flag of the Supreme Commander is drawn by Brita Grep and embroidered by hand by the Kedja studio, Heraldica.
+The command flag of the chief of defence is drawn by Brita Grep and embroidered by hand by the Kedja studio, Heraldica.
 Blazon: "Fessed in blue and yellow; on blue three open yellow crowns placed two and one, on yellow two blue batons of command with sets of open yellow crowns placed two and one in saltire."